Skip to content

 New Jersey’s Royal Governor Francis Bernard 1758-1760 – Mr. Local History

-It is almost as though the Francis Bernard who governed Massachusetts shortly before the Revolution and the well-liked Bernard who led New Jersey during the French and Indian War were different men.
-Bernard had arrived in New Jersey at the age of forty-five and had waged vigorous war on the French and made peace with the Delaware native Americans.
+It is almost as though Francis Bernard who governed Massachusetts shortly before the Revolution and the well-liked Bernard who led New Jersey during the French and Indian War were different men.
+Bernard arrived in New Jersey at the age of forty-five, waged a vigorous war on the French, and made peace with the Delaware native Americans.

-Bernard witnessed the rapid dissipation of happy sentiment stemming from Anglo-American victory in the French and Indian War and the first stirrings of colonial radicalism.
-The writs of assistance case, the Stamp Act riots, and the ensuing boycotts of British manufactures all happened on his watch.
-In American history, Francis Bernard is usually described as the unpopular royal governor of pre-revolutionary Massachusetts, but in New Jersey he should be remembered as a skillful, energetic, successful and well-liked executive who man-aged the colony’s part in prosecuting the war with the French.
-He also maintained a happy relationship with the legislature despite potential conflict over money issues, and he avoided partisanship and entanglement in local politics.
-Perhaps most important of all, he was the only governor of New Jersey in nearly three centuries to show much concern for the relationship between native North Americans and Euro-Americans.
+Bernard witnessed the rapid dissipation of happy sentiment stemming from the Anglo-American victory in the French and Indian War and the first stirrings of colonial radicalism.
+The writs of assistance case, the Stamp Act riots, and the ensuing boycotts of British manufacturers all happened on his watch.
+In American history, Francis Bernard is usually described as the unpopular royal governor of pre-revolutionary Massachusetts, but in New Jersey, he should be remembered as a skillful, energetic, successful, and well-liked executive who managed the colony’s part in prosecuting the war with the French.
+He also maintained a happy relationship with the legislature despite the potential conflict over money issues, and he avoided partisanship and entanglement in local politics.
+Perhaps most importantly, he was the only governor of New Jersey in nearly three centuries to show much concern for the relationship between native North Americans and Euro-Americans.

 Volume 9

-In New Jersey, as Royal Governor Bernard took decisive military measures to improve the Minisink defenses, but he understood that the best defense against frontier raids was a peace founded on an informed Indian policy that sought to resolve disputes.
-Other, larger forces made his pro-gram more successful than it might have been in isolation, but it is worth noting that after his departure the Indians of New Jersey were again forgotten.
+Royal Governor Bernard took decisive military measures in New Jersey to improve the Minisink defenses.
+He understood that the best defense against frontier raids was a peace founded on an informed Indian policy that sought to resolve disputes.
+Other, larger forces made his program more successful than it might have been in isolation, but it is worth noting that after his departure, the Indians of New Jersey were again forgotten.

 Francis Bernard’s Journey – Royal Governor of New Jersey and Massachusetts

 The principal biographical details of Francis Bernard’s life are reasonably familiar to historians of the American Revolution.
 Bernard was the son of an Anglican rector, Rev. Francis Bernard, but both his natural parents died while he was still a child.
-He was raised largely by his mother’s second husband, a scholarly cleric, and a maternal aunt.
-He was his educated at England’s oldest public school, Westminster, before entering Christ Church College, Oxford.
+His mother’s second husband, a scholarly cleric, and a maternal aunt raised him largely.
+Before entering Christ Church College, Oxford, he was educated at England’s oldest public school, Westminster.
 After training at the Inns of Court, he married into an aristocratic Presbyterian family.
 A lawyer by profession, Bernard left the town of Lincoln in the East Midlands in 1758, at age forty-six, to become governor of New Jersey; within eighteen months, he was promoted to the governorship of Massachusetts.

 As the Historian for Bernards Township, New Jersey formerly known as Bernardston, in honor of Francis Bernard, Esq., I’ve summarized and interpreted the life of Francis Bernard.